kernelci/kcidb/README.md

 To submit records use `kcidb-submit`, to query records - `kcidb-query`.
-Both use the same JSON schema on standard input and output respectively, which can be output with `kcidb-schema`.
+Both use the same JSON schema on standard input and output respectively, which can be displayed by `kcidb-schema`.

 To cleanup the dataset (remove the tables) use `kcidb-cleanup`.